Questions and Answers

 line at the beginning of your generated file.

-Add this line in the builder configuration somewhere before the call to .generate_parser()
+Add this line in the builder configuration somewhere before the call to .generate_parser():

 #![allow(unused)] fn main() { .inner_attributes(vec![InnerAttributes::AllowTooManyArguments]) }

-Don't forget to import the InnerAttributes
+Don't forget to import the InnerAttributes into your build.rs:

 #![allow(unused)] fn main() { use parol::{build::Builder, InnerAttributes, ParolErrorReporter}; }

-Another way to avoid this waring is to modify your grammar such that the lengths of the right-hand sides of your productions are decreased.
+Another way to avoid this warning is to modify your grammar such that the lengths of the right-hand sides of your productions are decreased.
 Therefore examine the productions that correlate to the functions where the warnings occur.
 Then consider to factor out parts of the RHS into separate productions.